ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 |

-This small menu in the box, allows you to Select the size / version of the material (If there is an alternative) Contains The search for tag / background name and information on the background currently in the preview.
+This small menu in the box, allows you to Select the size / version of the material (If there is an alternative) Contains The search for tag / material name and information on the material currently in the preview.

 ------------------------------------------------------------------------------------------------------------------------